Wayne Thompson (rugby union)

 Wayne Thompson (born 19 March 1984) is an English rugby union player who played as a prop for Bristol and is a product of Bristol's Academy.
+He worked at Hartpury College between 2013-2024 as Junior Rugby Academy Manager and is now Head of Academy at Gloucester Rugby Club.

 Thompson was a Captain of Marlwood School in South Gloucestershire and later attended Bristol University and then Oxford University, gaining a rugby blue in 2008.

-In March 2008, he signed a two-year contract with Bristol before extending this in January 2010.
+In March 2008, he signed a new two-year contract with Bristol before extending this in January 2010.
 The club did not reveal the length of the contract extension.
-Wayne spent most of his Bristol career falling over football nets and arranging the annual secret Santa events.